Why I Built It ๐ง

 That difference matters.
 My 0S repo is not a toy repo.
 It has Workers, Pages projects, brain files, proof receipts, legal surfaces, app lanes, and deployment scripts that evolved through months of real production work.
 I needed a lane where the repo could be protected as a whole workspace, not only as a sanitized public Git shape.

 So the architecture became clear: Git still exists.
 Git-style vault pushes still exist.
 Clean client handoffs still exist.
-But the owner source-custody lane has to be encrypted, receipt-backed, and allowed to carry the whole repo state for recovery.
-That includes tracked and untracked work.
-That can include secrets because the vault object is encrypted before storage and unlock-owned by passphrase/control material, not by public Git rules.
+But the owner repo-custody lane has to be encrypted, receipt-backed, and allowed to carry the workspace state for recovery.
+That includes tracked and untracked work, plus private operator material inside the owner-only encrypted lane.
+The sellable customer lane is different on purpose: customers get the Reape0r runtime package and their own workspace mirror, not my full platform source.

 A daemon is just a background process.
 It is not magic, and it is not a cloud ghost living forever after your computer disappears.
-In this setup, the SkyeVault autosync daemon is a long-running local agent that wakes up on a schedule, scans the repo, packages the source-custody artifact, encrypts it, uploads it to the vault/drive lane, writes receipts, and can send a Resend email with the logo and recovery links when a new successful stream lands.
+In this setup, Reape0r is a long-running local agent that wakes up on the customer's paid plan cadence, scans the repo, updates the encrypted mutable-current mirror, writes receipts, and gives the user terminal-visible links for status, verify, and restore.

-The current cadence is roughly ten minutes.
-That means the agent is designed so your worst normal loss window is the work created after the last completed artifact.
-If the daemon finishes at 12:00 and your workspace dies at 12:07, the 12:00 artifact is the clean recovery point.
+The current plan table matters.
+Starter wakes on a 30-minute lane, Pro on 10 minutes, Command on 5 minutes, and Sovereign can be configured down to a custom 1-5 minute posture.
+That means the agent is designed so the normal loss window is the work created after the last completed mirror pass.
+If Reape0r finishes at 12:00 and your workspace dies at 12:07, the 12:00 receipt is the clean recovery target.
 If a scan is actively streaming when the machine dies, you recover from the last completed receipt, not from a half-written object.

 This is why I keep using the word "receipt."
 A backup you cannot prove is a hope.
-A vault upload with a digest, byte count, timestamp, artifact receipt, control-pack receipt, and notification trail is evidence.
-I want the system to show what it captured, when it captured it, and how to get back to it.
+A Reape0r mirror with a digest, byte count, timestamp, current manifest, restore kit, and upload state is evidence.
+I want the system to show what it captured, when it captured it, what changed, which plan governed the wake cycle, and how to get back to it.

 VS Code Closing Is Not The Same As Workspace Death ๐ฅ๏ธ